The free $F$-restriction semigroups: Preliminaries

 \subsection{\texorpdfstring{$X$}{X}-generated algebras}

+For undefined notions in universal algebra we refer the reader to \cite{BS81, MMT87}.
 By an {\em algebra} we understand an ordered pair $(A; S)$, where $A$ is a nonempty set and $S$ is a collection of finitary operations on $A$ (see \cite[Definition 1.1]{MMT87}).
 For an algebra $(A; f_1,\ldots,f_n)$, we call $(f_1,\ldots,f_n)$ the {\em signature} of this algebra and $(\rho(f_1),\ldots,\rho(f_n))$, where $\rho(f_i)$ is the arity of $f_i$ for each $i$, the {\em type} of this algebra.
 Whenever there is no confusion, we abbreviate $(A; S)$ simply by $A$.
 Morphisms, subalgebras and congruences of algebras are considered with respect to their signature.
-For clarity, we will sometimes refer to morphisms (resp. congruences) between algebras of signature $(f_1,\ldots,f_n)$ as to $(f_1,\ldots,f_n)$-morphisms (resp. $(f_1,\ldots,f_n)$-congruences).
+For clarity, we will sometimes refer to morphisms (resp. congruences) between algebras of signature $(f_1,\ldots,f_n)$ as $(f_1,\ldots,f_n)$-morphisms (resp. $(f_1,\ldots,f_n)$-congruences).
 If $\rho$ is a congruence on an algebra $S$, we set $\rho^\natural: S \to S/\rho$ to be the natural quotient morphism.

 Let $X$ be a non-empty set and $(A;S)$ an algebra.
-We say that $A$ is {\em $X$-generated} if there exists a map, called the {\em assignment map}, $\iota_A:X \to A$, such that $\iota_A(X)$ generates $A$.
+We say that $A$ is {\em $X$-generated} if there exists a map, called the {\em assignment map}, $\iota_A:X \to A$, such that $\iota_A(X)$ generates $A$ in the signature $S$.
 An {\em $X$-canonical} (or simply {\em canonical} if $X$ is understood) morphism $\varphi:A\to B$ between two $X$-generated algebras of the same type additionally satisfies $\varphi\circ\iota_A = \iota_B.$ Such a morphism is necessarily surjective and for every two $X$-generated algebras $A$ and $B$ there is at most one canonical morphism between them.
 The class of all $X$-generated algebras of a given type, together with canonical morphisms, forms a category which admits an initial object, {\em the absolutely free $X$-generated algebra}, $\mathbb{T}(X)$.
 Elements of $\mathbb{T}(X)$ are usually called {\em terms}.
 For each term $t\in \mathbb{T}(X)$, its {\em value} $[t]_A$ (or simply $[t]$ when $A$ is understood) in an algebra $A$ is its image under the canonical morphism $\mathbb{T}(X)\to A$.

 We recall the standard notation $X^+$ and $X^*$ for the free $X$-generated semigroup and the free $X$-generated monoid, respectively.
 We denote the identity element of $X^*$ by $\lambda$.